GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

            This setup process is the ONE exception.
-        2. Because you have booted the SETUP 1 computer off the SETUP 1 BOOT USB, you will follow the instructions for Ubuntu, even if your computer normally runs Windows or macOS.
+        2. Because you have booted the SETUP 1 computer off the SETUP 1 BOOT USB, you will follow the instructions for Ubuntu, even if your computer normally runs Windows or MacOS.
         3. Immediately after you are finished executing steps 1-6 with the Q1 BOOT USB, remove the Q1 BOOT USB from the SETUP 1 computer.
             1. On your desktop, right-click the corresponding USB drive icon